 Genital herpes is a common sexually transmitted infection (STI; also known by the older term sexually transmitted disease or STD) in North America and Europe, and the percentage of the population with this condition is growing around the world.

 It is a viral infection of the genitals that can also affect other parts of the body.
-There's no reporting system for herpes in Canada, but figures from the US suggest that genital herpes affects approximately 1 out of every 6 people, aged 14 to 49 years.
+There's no reporting system for herpes in Canada, but figures from the US suggest that genital herpes due to HSV-2 infections affects approximately 1 out of every 5 adults.
 Most infected people aren't even aware of their condition.

 Genital herpes may be caused by 1 of 2 types of herpes virus: herpes simplex 1 (HSV-1) or herpes simplex 2 (HSV-2).
 These viruses can also infect the mouth, causing cold sores.
 Most cases of genital herpes are caused by HSV-2; however, HSV-1 may also be responsible.
 HSV-1 infection of the genitals is often caused by someone with cold sores performing oral-genital sex.
 HSV-2 infection of the mouth is often caused by someone performing oral-genital sex on someone with genital herpes.